High Cholesterol (Hypercholesterolemia)

 You may help to prevent high cholesterol by staying on a healthy diet and exercising daily.
 Avoid processed foods, especially those that contain saturated fats.
 Instead eat more fresh fruits and vegetables, whole-grain breads and cereals, and low-fat dairy products.

 The initial treatment of high cholesterol should always be lifestyle changes.
 This means altering your diet and getting more exercise.
 Some people respond dramatically to dietary changes.

 There is no consensus on the best diet.
 The most effective diet to lower total and LDL cholesterol is a vegetarian diet.
 However, this is not an easy diet to follow.

 Many people prefer a "Mediterranean style" diet.
 There is no strict definition for what should be included in this type of diet.
 In general, this means

 Getting the majority of daily food calories from plant sources, especially fruits and vegetables, grains, beans, nuts, and seeds

 Using olive oil as the principal fat, replacing other fats and oils

 Having some low fat cheese and/or yogurt daily

-Eating fish a couple times per week
+Eating fish at least a couple times per week

 Limiting processed foods